alco-company/mortimer-bellis/WORKLOG.md

 - fix collateral bug - keyset pagination returns array, not AR set
 - show dropdown for unit and format currency on product form and list
 - translate new project name validation - error is wrong if double projects same name
+- add checkbox when loading more items on a list - if @batch exists
+- check that import users still works - they don't - hide function

 ### 24/3/2025